carbon-language/carbon-lang/mlir/docs/Dialects/Linalg.md

     `i` (resp. `j`) is a parallel iterator encoded by affine dimension of position `0` (resp. `1`); `k` (resp. `l`) is a reduction iterator encoded by an affine dimension of position `2` (resp. `3`).
+1. A list of attributes can be defined for the op with the format of `attr(
+    strides: 2xi32)` and referenced in comprehension like `strides[0]`.
+These attribute uses will be parsed as affine symbols to generate op definition and implementation.
+For a concrete op instance, the runtime constant values from the attributes will be used to replace the affine symbols and simplify the indexing maps.

 These decisions and syntax are subject to evolution and change.
 In particular, op-specific attributes, dynamic ranks, some form of templating, shape